patricou/SportPat_Back-End/README.md

-# SPORTS ORGANIZER Back-End
+## SPORTS ORGANIZER Web Application ( Back-End part).
-SportBack Web Application to Organize Sports Events. ( Back-End source code).
+This Web Application allows to everybody to create sportives events.

-<a href="https://182-193-28-81.ftth.cust.kwaoo.net:8000">Test here.</a>
+<a href="https://182-193-28-81.ftth.cust.kwaoo.net:8000/">Test here. </a>

 # Implemented with :